bioinformaticsdotca/CSHL_2019/Module15/EM_GSEA_lab.md

 **3d**: Click on an individual node of interest.

-For this example, you could use *Integrin signalling pathway*.
+For this example, you could use *Integrins signalling pathway*.

-TIP: If you are unable to locate *Integrin signalling pathway*, type "Integrin signalling pathway" in the search box (quotes are important).
+TIP: If you are unable to locate *Integrins signalling pathway*, type "Integrins signalling pathway" in the search box (quotes are important).
 Selected nodes appear yellow (or highlighted) in the network.

 **3e**.
 In the Table Panel in the * EM Heat map* tab change: